Skip to content

 This component describes the behavior of an ideal translational spring and an ideal translational viscous damper that are arranged in parallel.
 The total force f generated by the component is the sum of the force from the spring f_c and the force from the damper f_d.
 The relative displacement across the component is s_rel and the relative velocity is v_rel.
 The spring force is determined by Hooke's Law:

-where c is the spring constant and initial_stretch is the value of s_rel at which the spring is relaxed (exerts no force).
-The initial_stretch remains constant during the simulation.
+where c is the spring constant and s_rel0 is the value of s_rel at which the spring is relaxed (exerts no force).
 The damper force is proportional to the relative velocity:

 where d is the damping constant.
 The total force exerted by the component is: